Professor Gabriella Giannachi

 External impact and engagement

-I draw from my research in all my teaching and the principal areas in which I teach are performance and new media; documentation and archiving; museum studies and curation; public humanities.
+I draw from my research in all my teaching and the principal areas in which I teach are performance and new media; documentation and archiving; museum studies and curation; environmental humanities and public humanities.

 I teach through a problem-solving, hands on approach and, when possible, try to collaborate with external institutions, such as Royal Albert Memorial Museum and Art Gallery, Bill Douglas Cinema Museum, Exeter City Football Museum, the Penguin Archive, and the Northcott Theatre.